 Many people planning to convert a van for the first time may not have a garage full of suitable tools for a DIY van conversion, so unless you have friends or family who can lend you the right equipment, then you may be looking at spending a fair bit of money on getting the essential tools early on in your van build project.

-If you do already have most of these tools in your garage then you’re a step ahead of most, and may not have to invest much at all before you have all you need to work through your DIY van build.
+If you do already have most of these DIY van conversion tools in your garage then you’re a step ahead of most, and may not have to invest much at all before you have all you need to work through your DIY Sprinter camper van build.

-The benefits of having the right tools for a DIY van conversion
+The benefits of having the right DIY van conversion tools

-The challenge with deciding what tools are must-haves for a DIY van conversion really comes down to budget – both in terms of the time and money you can spend in this area.
+The challenge with deciding what are the essential DIY van conversion tools for your build really comes down to budget – both in terms of the time and money you can spend in this area.

-To help you decide what tools are really necessary for your DIY van conversion, and which are nice-to-haves that will make your life and build easier, we have put together this list of must-have tools for a DIY van conversion.
+To help you decide what tools are really necessary for your DIY van conversion, and which are nice-to-haves that will make your life and build easier, we have put together this list of must-have tools for a DIY van build.